 “Every day starts with me not being dead.
 What a fantastic way to start each day” Jake Bailey

 You can’t listen to Jake Bailey and not learn lessons.
 His message strikes at the very core of all that we take for granted.
 He advises us to think before we complain about our next family meal, because it may be our last.
 To take nothing for granted and to appreciate the small things that become very big when you are in an isolated hospital room facing certain death.
 He talks of other people’s lack of self-awareness when dealing with cancer patients so that we may learn to be more empathetic and he teaches us that while it is good to have long-term goals, the short term ones can give us just as much pleasure and are in fact, vital if we are going to appreciate the life we are living.

-Jake Bailey has the right to tell us how to live better if he wants to.
 He is speaking from experience.
 The worst experience that any human can physically go through and survive.
-In fact Jake Bailey should get a gold medal in the Survival Olympics.
 There would be plenty of giants who would let him stand on their shoulders to get to the dais.
 You know that he is a special human being when you ask him if he wishes that his cancer never happened.